 You need to follow the Special Collections conditions of use when in the Special Collections area.
 These guidelines help us to protect and preserve the Library’s special collections for future generations.

 - bags including handbags, camera bags and laptop bags.
-Lockers are available for hire in the Mitchell Library;
+Free lockers (for Library card holders) are available in the Mitchell Library;

 - food and drink including bottled water;